RedditRecs

 Reddit Icon

-deboraharnaut • 11 days ago
+deboraharnaut • about 1 month ago

 Long-time Apple Watch user here; got an H10 ~1 year ago and a Pacer Pro recently.
 (Apple Watch is great, but also quite expensive.)
 Main reasons why I chose Polar: - Accuracy: H10 is the “gold standard” HR wearable - Science-base: I love that they have published white papers for all their features - Privacy: including data storage in EU - Running training support: H10 + Pacer Pro + Flow give me basically everything I need to support my running training - Price and value for money